-Because of its diverse climate and geography, Bolivian food differs greatly by region.
+Because of its diverse climate and geography, Bolivian foods differ greatly by region.
 Potatoes are a major crop with over 4,000 native varieties growing in the highlands of Bolivia, Peru, and Ecuador.
 Potatoes and meats are favored in the Andean regions while Bolivians living in the lowlands prefer fruits, vegetables, freshwater fish, and yuca.
-A heavier use of spices is noted in the highlands as well.
+A heavier use of spices is noted in the Bolivian highlands as well.

 Like many Latin American countries, meals in Bolivia are family-oriented with lunch typically being the biggest and most important meal of the day.

 For some Bolivians, there’s no better way to start your day than with a warm cup of api morado and pastel de queso.
 Pastel de queso is a Bolivian-style cheese empanada or cheese cake.
 It’s made with deep-fried empanada-style dough filled with gooey cheese that’s often dusted generously with powdered sugar.